judyheflin/fluff-flowers/README.md

 ***

 A petty adjective/adverb bomb to help you get to your word count.
 Every noun gets an adjective, every verb gets an adverb.
+Some grammar and formatting issues, but gets the job done!